gisphm/myvimrc/README.md

 4. ✓ split plugins list
 4. ✓ split plugins settings
-4. documentation of snippets(especially rails)
+4. ~~documentation of snippets(especially rails)~~

+    > 1. This is impossible for me...
+    > 2. The snippets are too many...
+WTF ...
+    > 3. So... forget about it for now...

 5. use less plugins as possible

     > This could be difficult for me now.
 I will try my best.